-On a case by case basis, an alternate model may be selected for students when evidence of interventions show that remaining in the school chosen gifted model does not serve the child's need.
-That student may be placed outside the model based on the recommendation of the Collaborative Problem Solving Team and EP Team.
+On a case by case basis, an alternate model may be selected for students when evidence of interventions shows that remaining in the school chosen gifted model does not serve the child's need.
+That student may by placed outside the model based on the recommendation of the Collaborative Problem-Solving Team (MTSS or RTI team) and EP Team.
 This may include but is not limited to a general education setting for specific content areas or temporary placement in a specific program which addresses an area of deficit while still receiving services in their area of giftedness.